asyncgui/asyncgui/sphinx/usage.rst

     async def wrapper():
         e = asyncio.Event()

-        # Set up the execution to resume when a callback function is called
+        # Set up the execution to resume when this callback function is called
         register_callback(lambda *args, **kwargs: e.set())

         # Pause the execution